filecoin-project/FIPs/FIPS/fip-xxx-sealerid.md

 ## Abstract

-With the current protocol, the party creates the `ReplicaID` needs to use the same `minerID` that will be used for PoRep verifications.
+With the current protocol, the party that creates the `ReplicaID` needs to use the same `minerID` that will be used for PoRep verifications.
 This implies that “pre-sealing” sectors is not a viable option: no sector can be sealed (ie, replica created) ahead of time, before knowing the identity of the miner actor who will own it.
 To enable this scenario, we introduce the concept of `sealerID` to be used in place of the `minerID` only during sealing.

 ## Motivation